arizala13/NBA-Arenas-adventure/README.md

 To run this copy buildrooms.c in terminal, then copy adventure.c in terminal.

-After to make them executable type in gcc -o arizalan.buildrooms.c arizalan.adventure.c arizalan.buildrooms arizalan.adventure
+After to make them executable type in gcc -o arizalan.buildrooms.c arizalan.buildrooms and gcc -o arizalan.adventure.c arizalan.adventure

+If using macOS you will use clang instead of gcc.

 Then you can use ./arizalan.buildrooms to create rooms.
 Then ./arizalan.adventure will get the most recently created buildrooms instance to play the game.

 Lastly, enjoy!
 I plan on adding all 30 nba teams and more.